greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ```

-To see the status of the standby master mirror:
+To see the status of the standby coordinator mirror:

 ```
 $ gpstate -f